Anxious for your first solo trip? Here’s everything you need to know on how to prepare for your first solo trip!

 When booking your flight, remember to consider the departure time and the airport you’ll arrive at.
 For example, though a flight at 6am might be cheaper, you’d have to factor the cost of arranging a transfer to reach the airport.
 Also note that certain cities have multiple airports and some are less accessible, so you might have to take a train.

 The cheaper the better right?
-Here are some holiday booking hacks to score the best deals!
+Here’s some holiday booking hacks to score the best deals!

 4. Book Your Accommodation